 2025-2026 Urban Studies Dissertation Completion Fellowship

 The Urban Studies dissertation completion fellowship is a competitive fellowship with a service component for advanced doctoral students in the final year of their dissertation work.
-In addition to completing the dissertation, the fellow will be responsible for teaching one course for the Urban Studies program, and taking a leading role in organizing public programs and communication for the Urban Studies graduate certificate program.
+In addition to completing the dissertation, the fellow will be responsible for teaching one course for the Urban Studies program in the spring semester, supporting URBS1000 The City: Introduction to Urban Studies as a TA in the fall semester, and helping with programs and communication for the Urban Studies program.
 As with the Graduate Division’s SAS Dissertation Completion Fellowship, the award is nonrenewable.

 A completed application must include a cover letter explaining the applicant’s interest in the fellowship, and how their work represents an urban focus.
 In addition, the application should include: